 Some of these programs will be by Zoom.
 Click on the program below, register and we will send you a Zoom invitation.

 REGISTER HERE Join Cathleen Sulli and other knitters for an hour of chat.
 Bring your projects to show and talk about, get some advice and new ideas.
-The group will not meet on September 9th and 13th or October 11th and 18th
+The group meets at 11:00 on Mondays.
+Please note that the group will meet at 10:00 on Monday, November 22nd.

 Ted Wray, Book Artist